yasifipo/yasifipo/README.md

 ## page file
 *  url: mandatory, url of page
 *  title: mandatory, title of page
-*  lang: optionnal, lang of page.
-DEFAULT_LANG will be used if not set
+*  lang: optionnal, lang of page. default_lang will be used if not set
 *  ref: optional (but mandatory if to display cucumber), used to identify pages regarding language (same page in 2 different languages must have same _ref_ field)
 *  parent: optional, ref of parent page (for cucumber display)
 *  cucumber: optional, will not display cucumber if set to False